Housing Ombudsman Complaint Handling Code - self assessment

 Evidence, commentary and explanations

-We aim to respond to complaints within the target timescales, if an extension is required this is discussed with the resident and they are kept informed of the timeframe.
+We aim to respond to complaints within the target timescales, if an extension is required this is confirmed to the resident and they are provided with an opportunity to consult should they disagree with the complaint extension request.

 Code section